geawiz/geoviz/1_simple-map/README.md

 </body>
 ```

-## Putting it all together
+## Putting it All Together
 At this point it should be clear that displaying a base-map with MapLibre is rather straightforward and can be achieved with few lines of code.
 The complete example code used in this first tutorial can be found in the [index.html](./index.html) file in this folder.
 If you open the file in a browser, you should see something like the following image:

 ![Displaying a Base Map Using MapLibre](./tutorial_1.png)

-## A Vue.js component to display a base-map using MapLibre
+## A Vue.js Component to Display a Base Map Using MapLibre
 While it is important to understand the basics of adding a MapLibre base-map to a HTML page, a perhaps more modern way of achieving the same is through a [Vue.js](https://vuejs.org) component.
 Specifically, we are going to use Vue 3 and its [composition API](https://vuejs.org/guide/introduction.html#composition-api), which can then also be used as the blue-print for other modern reactive UI frameworks.

 The steps for displaying a base-map using Vue component are identical to the ones detailed for the HTML case.
 First we declare and tag a ``div`` in the body of the page.
 We then bind it to a [``maplibregl.Map``](https://maplibre.org/maplibre-gl-js/docs/API/classes/Map/) object in the ``onMounted()`` [lifecycle hook](https://vuejs.org/api/composition-api-lifecycle#onmounted) of the component, and we then finally add mouse controls over the rendered map.